-Figure 33.
+Figure 35.
 Using 802.1x port security

 The following example shows how to authenticate the dot1x users by a RADIUS server.
 The management IP address is 10.100.5.33/24.
-The example is shown as CLI commands and as a web interface procedure.
+The example is shown as CLI commands and as a local browser interface procedure.